10 Great Summer Activities for Kids

 2. Cultural excursions

-Philbrook, Gilcrease, Oklahoma Aquarium, Tulsa Zoo.
+Philbrook, Gilcrease (currently closed for construction), Oklahoma Aquarium, Tulsa Zoo.
 These are just a few of the diverse offerings here in Tulsa.

 3. Library Summer Reading Program